-If your gums are bleeding, visit our Hicksville dentist office to have your teeth examined.
+If your gums are bleeding, visit our Hicksville or Farmingdale dentist office to have your teeth examined.
 At SimpliSmiles we can examine you and determine whether they are bleeding due to simple irritation or if there is a greater health concern.
 You can schedule an appointment with our office by calling 516-336-4902.
 In the meantime, here is what you need to know about your gums.

 Symptoms of Gum Disease that You Should Watch For

 At SimpliSmiles, we encourage you to keep an eye on your gum health and call us if any of these signs persist for longer than a week –